A Green's function proof of the Positive Mass Theorem: A monotonic quantity for the Green's functions

-As a consequence, we have that the sequence given by the integrals of the functions $P_k$ is bounded.
-On the other hand, these functions are clearly nonnegative and they converge monotonically and pointwise to the function
+This fact, combined with inequality~\eqref{tfci}, implies that the sequence of the integrals of the functions $P_k$ is uniformly bounded in $k$.
+On the other hand, the $P_k$'s are clearly nonnegative and they converge monotonically and pointwise to the function $P\,\,\mathbb{I}_{M_{o}\setminus\mathrm{Crit}(u)}$.
+The Monotone Convergence Theorem thus yields